10 Features Every PAM Solution Must Have

 - Multi-factor authentication

 Even with multiple security protocols in place, there is still potential for privileged accounts to be breached.
-Your PAM software must add an additional layer of security with multi-factor authentication protocols (MAP) when a user requests access.
+PAM solutions must add an additional layer of security with multi-factor authentication protocols (MAP) when a user requests access.
 OATH authentication and proprietary tokens can also be integrated as part of MAP.

 - Access for remote employees and third parties